List of metropolitans and patriarchs of Kyiv: In the Holy See

-Patriarchate of Constantinople (1481–1599)
+Patriarchate of Constantinople (1441–1596)

 Following the Fall of Constantinople, the Union of Florence disintegrated.
-The patriarchy of Constantinople resumed the Eastern Orthodox succession of the Metropolis of Kiev and all Rus' with Simon of Kiev.
-Simon's tenure was challenged by the anti-Eastern Orthodox sentiments of the King of Poland Casimir IV Jagiellon and the 1482 plundering of Kiev by the Crimean Khan Mengli Giray, an ally of the Grand Prince Ivan III of Moscow.
+The patriarchy of Constantinople resumed the Eastern Orthodox succession with Simeon of Kiev.
+His tenure was challenged by the anti-Eastern Orthodox sentiments of the King of Poland Casimir IV Jagiellon and the 1482 plundering of Kiev by the Crimean Khan Mengli Giray, an ally of the Grand Prince Ivan III of Moscow.